youben11/open-class/README.md

 All this containers are connected together in a local virtual LAN and can't be accessed from the outside unless a port is binded.

 ## Configuration
+The first time that the server is started, the admin account is created with a username='admin' and a password='openclassadmin', you should change the password via the admin panel (example: http://localhost/admin/)